Titan sub disaster was caused by weak safety and oversight, Coast Guard says

 OceanGate suspended operations in July 2023.
 A spokesperson for OceanGate, Christian Hammond, said the company has been wound down and was fully cooperating with the investigation, and offered condolences to the families of those who died and everyone affected.

-Investigators repeatedly pointed to OceanGate’s culture of downplaying, ignoring and even falsifying key safety information to improve its reputation and evade scrutiny from regulators.
-OceanGate ignored “red flags” and had a “toxic workplace culture.”
+Investigators pointed to OceanGate’s culture of downplaying, ignoring and even falsifying key safety information to improve its reputation and evade scrutiny from regulators.

-“By strategically creating and exploiting regulatory confusion and oversight challenges, OceanGate was ultimately able to operate TITAN completely outside of the established deep-sea protocols,” the report found.

-Numerous OceanGate employees have come forward in the two years since the implosion to support those claims.
-The report says firings of senior staff members and the looming threat of being fired were used to dissuade employees and contractors from expressing safety concerns.
+The company ignored “red flags” and had a “toxic workplace culture,” where firings of senior staff members and the looming threat of being fired were used to dissuade employees and contractors from expressing safety concerns.

+Rush, a former test flight engineer for fighter jets, founded the company in 2009 after years of experience in aerospace and aviation.

-The Marine Board concluded that Rush “exhibited negligence” which contributed to the deaths of four people.
-Had Rush not died in the implosion, the case would have been handed off to the U.S. Department of Justice and he may have been subject to criminal charges, the board said.
+The Marine Board concluded that Rush had an “escalating disregard for established safety protocols,” which contributed to the deaths of four people.
+If Rush were alive, the board would have passed the case to the U.S. Department of Justice and he may have been subject to criminal charges, the board said.

-The company reclassified submersible passengers as “mission specialists” to bypass regulations on small passenger vessels and designate its subs as oceanic research vessels.
-Former mission specialists and OceanGate employees said their participation was “purely for a ride in the submersible, not for scientific research,” the report states.
+The company reclassified submersible passengers as “mission specialists” to bypass regulations on small passenger vessels and claim its subs were oceanic research vessels.
+Former mission specialists and OceanGate employees said their participation was “purely for a ride in the submersible, not for scientific research,” the report said.

+Rush and OceanGate received numerous warnings about Titan’s fraudulent classifications.
+In 2017, Rush was told by a Coast Guard Reserve officer hired by OceanGate that his planned Titanic dive would be illegal.

+Rush said “he would buy a congressman” if ever confronted by regulators, the officer testified.

 To obtain his credentials, Rush submitted a fraudulent sea service letter signed by OceanGate’s chief operations officer to the Coast Guard’s National Maritime Center, the report said.
 In the letter, Rush claimed past service as a crew member on Titan and misrepresented the size of the vessel, when in fact it had never been registered or admeasured.